5 Ways to Improve Your 4th of July Social Media

-Hubspot has a great round-up of the creative ways businesses have conducted 4th of July marketing.
+Spark some inspiration.
+Check out this great roundup of creative ways businesses conduct 4th of July marketing.

 Are you running a sale or promotion for Independence Day to drive sales and traffic?
 Make sure you promote your campaign early and often.

-Give your social media followers a sneak peak of your promotion a few days before it begins.
-Tell your followers exactly what you’ll be offering over a series of social media blasts or posts to keep them coming back for updates.
-Don’t forget to create a brand specific hashtag for your campaign to maximize your reach and impact.
+Give your social media followers a sneak peek at your promotion a few days before it begins with a teaser campaign.
+Tell them exactly what you’ll be offering over a series of social media blasts or posts to keep them coming back for updates.
+Don’t forget to create a brand-specific hashtag for your campaign to maximize your reach and impact.

 5. Conduct a Contest

-Contests are a great way to create social media engagement around the 4th of July, as well as promoting customer interaction.
+4th of July contests are a great way to create social media engagement around the 4th of July, as well as promote customer interaction.

 Run a photo contest by having followers post their most patriotic moments or their best red, white and blue photos.
-Don’t forget to create a brand and holiday specific hashtag for your contest (this will help you sort through entries and create higher visibility for your campaign).
+Don’t forget to create a branded, holiday-specific hashtag for your contest (this will help you sort through entries and create higher visibility for your campaign).

 Remember, your goal is to have a little fun while celebrating the 4th of July.
 While engagement isn’t everything, it’s critical to give back to your customers sometimes (and not always make it about the sale).